gdbooks/LegacyOpenGL/Chapter4/Solar.md

 The argument ```ndiv``` is how many times the sphere should be sub-divided.
 The more sub-divisions the worse the performance, but the better your scene looks.
 In my scene i subdivided the sun 3 times, the planets 1 time.
 Here is the difference between subdiv levels:

 ![SUBDIV](subdivs.png)

+## Rotate around things
+Rotating around things is a matter of matrix multiplication order.
+The standard order we use __SRT__ rotates an object around it's own origin, not around other objects.
+You can rotate around a point by adding a rotation AFTER we do our translation.